-1. Interdisciplinary study (e.g., astrophysics, biophysics, and geophysics);

-2. Preparation for graduate study in physics and engineering;

-3. Qualification for commercial and/or industrial employment (e.g., for positions in physics research laboratories and as technical sales and/or service representatives).
+- 1. Interdisciplinary study (e.g., biophysics and geophysics); - 2.
+Preparation for graduate study in physics and engineering; - Qualification for commercial and/or industrial employment (e.g., for positions in physics research laboratories and as technical sales and/or service representatives). - 4.
+Phys 335 and Phys 336 are strongly recommended for students preparing for graduate study in Physics and Engineering.